tiniphilipose/PHP-Invoice/README.md

 # PHP-Invoice
-###Download an archive of dompdf and extract it into the directory where dompdf
+### Download and Extract dompdf into the directory
-will reside